FundFinder helps you quickly find financial assistance from charitable foundations.

 No. FundFinder notifications are purely informational and do not guarantee assistance.
 All assistance is awarded on a first-come, first-served basis and subject to each foundation’s criteria.

-When you follow a disease fund, you will receive notifications when that fund transitions from a closed to open status.
-You will not receive a notification each time an individual foundation opens.
+When you follow a disease fund, you will receive notifications each time a foundation program transitions from a closed to open status.

 For example, if an assistance program is closed at all charitable foundations, subscribers will receive a notification when that program opens at one of the foundations.
-However, subscribers will not receive notifications for each additional foundation program opening.
-This feature will be made available soon.
+Subscribers will also receive notifications for each additional foundation program opening.

 No personal health information is required to search for patient assistance with FundFinder.
 Additionally, FundFinder does not request or record any personal health information from users at any point throughout the app.